Hansmu/terraform-tutorial/Readme.md

 A count can be used to create multiple resources of the same configuration.
 You simply add the count property to a resource.
 Where count is set, an additional count object is available in expressions.

+A local value assigns a name to an expression, so you can use the name multiple times within a module instead of repeating the expression.